This post may contain affiliate links. Please read my disclosure.

 For additional seasoning, 2 teaspoons of dashi are added to the broth.
 This is a Japanese soup stock that is usually made from dried kelp, bonito flakes, and/or anchovies.

-To tame the spiciness and add creaminess to the broth, you’ll need 2 cups of oat milk.
-You can substitute soy or cashew milk, just make sure the milk you use is unsweetened.
+To tame the spiciness and add creaminess to the broth, you’ll need 2 cups of unsweetened oat milk.
+You can substitute unsweetened soy milk or cashew milk, just make sure the milk you use is unsweetened.

-For the ramen noodles, I used 8 ounces of dried ramen noodles (cooked to package instructions) but you can also use fresh ramen noodles, if you prefer.
+For the ramen noodles, I used 8 ounces of dried ramen noodles (cooked to package instructions) but you can also use fresh ramen noodles or even instant ramen noodles, if you prefer.

 Step by step instructions